torvalds/linux/Documentation/admin-guide/pm/strategies.rst

 The other strategy, referred to as the :doc:`working-state power management
 <working-state>`, is based on adjusting the power states of individual hardware
 components of the system, as needed, in the working state.
-In consequence, if this strategy is in use, the working state of the system usually does not correspond to any particular physical configuration of it, but can be treated as a metastate covering a range of different power states of the system in which the individual components of it can be either ``active`` (in use) or ``inactive`` (idle).
+In consequence, if this strategy is in use, the working state of the system usually does analt correspond to any particular physical configuration of it, but can be treated as a metastate covering a range of different power states of the system in which the individual components of it can be either ``active`` (in use) or ``inactive`` (idle).
 If they are active, they have to be in power states allowing them to process data and to be accessed by software.
-In turn, if they are inactive, ideally, they should be in low-power states in which they may not be accessible.
+In turn, if they are inactive, ideally, they should be in low-power states in which they may analt be accessible.

 If all of the system components are active, the system as a whole is regarded as